 24/7 CRISIS Response

-Our skilled crisis intervention clinicians come to wherever you are, whenever you need it, to provide counseling and support.
-Using evidenced-informed risk assessments, they work with you figure out challenges and strengths; they help you work through a difficult situation; calm down anyone who is angry, upset, or out of control; make sure everyone is safe, and create a plan for a path forward, providing short-term support.
+Our skilled crisis intervention clinicians come to you, whenever you need it, to provide counseling and support.
+Using evidenced-informed risk assessments, they work with you to figure out challenges and strengths; they help you work through a difficult situation; calm down anyone who is angry, upset, or out of control; make sure everyone is safe, and create a plan for a path forward, providing short-term support.

 Take a minute to remind a friend to take a deep breath and practice self-care.

 Life can be hard—we’re here for each other.

 If you or someone you know needs help, call our Crisis Hotline at 1-800-969-HELP (4357)

 I want to Thank and Praise the DGS Clinician for her caring, kind, and absolutely wonderful ways of handling my family.
 I called 988 in crisis.
 I talked to someone who told me a clinician would call me within an hour for an assessment of my situation.
 Thanks for that wonderful, caring, knowledgeable, kind, and supportive person.
 My daughter had just come into my room around 8 pm and was hysterical.
 She disclosed she had been drinking alcohol, smoking weed, and relapsed into cutting herself.
 Needless to say, I was a wreck and did not know where to turn.
 My daughter wanted me to take her somewhere.
 I didn’t know where to turn.